Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 ### 2.1.3 Freetext loader

 The text_loader variant of the dataloader module processess a file with free text and converts it into a JSON file.
 Similar to data_loader and cord_loader, the file path should be provided in the config files.
 The output JSON file will contain entries with prefix and a number as IDs and the filename as title.
 The number randomly assigned.
-To run the text_loader script, turn "text_loader" in the ignore section to false (and data_loader and cord_loader to true) and provide the following arguments:
+To run the text_loader script, turn "text_loader" in the ignore section to false (and downloader, pubmed_bulk_loader and cord_loader to true) and provide the following arguments:

-#### Config file argument:
+#### Config file arguments:
 ```console
     "input_path": input file path with free text.
 The folder may contain one or several .txt files.
     "output_path": output file (JSON format)